huguenn/laravel_installer_script/README.md

-# Laravel 5 Installation script
+# Laravel 5 Installation script(for debian distros)
 This script checks for the basic requirements and then install the fresh copy of laravel

 ## What it actually does